kothihaaung/stripe-paymentsheet-customlabel/README.md

-# Stripe iOS SDK with custom lables
+# Stripe iOS PaymentSheet SDK with custom lables

 * Replace with your local language string in Stripe PaymentSheet
 * Only works as local SPM package at the moment.